asathoor/wp-rest-api/wpapi_client/README.md

 The command will download the necessary npm modules.
 The WPAPI files are in node_modules/wpapi/

+NB: in order to run the command you must install nodejs first.

 ## Discussion

 Ease of use - however, with a steep learning curve.
 The documentation could be better.
 The average web user may have a hard time figuring out which files to use.